Navigation auf uzh.ch

 The final admission to the program by the Admission Office of the University of Zurich is linked to a good knowledge of the English language.

-The proof of knowledge of the English language is due only after a first provisional admission by the Steering Committee of the Master of Science UZH ETH in Quantitative Finance.
-The language certificate will be asked for by the Admission Office of UZH in April and will have to be shown at the latest for the personal matriculation at UZH in September.
+The proof of knowledge of the English language is not required for the first application & selection phase.
+It will be due only after a first provisional admission by the Steering Committee of the Master of Science UZH ETH in Quantitative Finance.
+The language certificate will be asked for by the Admission Office of UZH in April and will have to be shown at the latest for the personal matriculation at UZH in early September.

 Please check the details of language requirements at UZH (recognized language certificates and exemptions) on